 It’s easier because you have already mastered the subject matter, whether it is medicine, the law, or some other technical or service specialty.
 You have the factual information down cold.
 You understand the precise needs of your best clients or customers, and most of the time you have the answer ready before they can even figure out how to frame the questions.

 But, while you are great at one-to-one meetings, expository writing is still new to you.
-Organizing your thoughts in way that seems natural to a reader is actually very demanding, and wrestling with the quirks of English grammar and usage often makes the task frustrating.
-You’ve learned that every word counts, and that there’s a vast gulf between using the right word and the almost-right one.
+Organizing your thoughts in a way that seems natural to a reader is actually very demanding, and wrestling with the quirks of English grammar and usage often makes the task frustrating.
+You’ve learned that every word counts, and there’s a vast gulf between using the right word and the almost-right one.
 Worst of all, you now realize that an innocent turn of phrase that goes wrong may mean your reader becomes hopelessly confused or offended.
 That’s when you lose him as a contact and potential future client.

 Rachel Sanders, a Foster Web Marketing editor, recently reminded me that some of the worst writing errors appear when writers randomly switch their writing perspectives (for example, from the third person to the second person) or when they use tense inconsistently, switching from past to present and back again.
 Let’s see how these mistakes can send an otherwise well-written piece astray.